flutter/flutter/.github/ISSUE_TEMPLATE/3_feature_request.md

 ## Use case

 <!--
-     Please tell us the problem you are running into that led to you wanting a new feature.
+     Please tell us why do you want a new feature.

      Is your feature request related to a problem?
 Please give a clear and concise description of what the problem is.